glaxindev/bumblebee-website/README.md

-# Bumblebee Bot Website (Base Version)
+# 🐝 Bumblebee Discord Bot — Official Website

-Welcome to the **Bumblebee Bot Website** repository!
-This is the base version of the website for the Bumblebee Discord Bot.
-It serves as an informational site to showcase the bot's features, commands, and general usage instructions.
+The official website for **Bumblebee**, a modern, responsive, and feature-rich Discord bot — built to showcase its features, capabilities, and updates with a clean user experience.

+---

+## 🛠️ Tech Stack

+* ⚛️ **React**
+* 🟦 **TypeScript**
+* 🎨 **Tailwind CSS**

+---

+## 🤝 Contributing

+Want to improve the site or add new sections?
+Issues and pull requests are always welcome!

 ---